 Billy Duffy and The Cult, went on to be one of the biggest hard rock acts of the 80s and early 90s, their ‘Electric’ and ‘Sonic Temple’ albums went platinum in the US.

 Billy now lives in Los Angeles, but returns to Manchester as often possible to visit family and friends and watch his beloved Man City.

-Duffy has written some of the most recognisable guitar riffs of the his generation: She Sells Sanctuary, Lil’ Devil and Fire Woman to name but a few.
+Billy has written some of the most recognisable guitar riffs of the his generation: She Sells Sanctuary, Lil’ Devil and Fire Woman to name but a few.

 Billy didn’t have the opportunity to meet up in Manchester during their last UK tour due to time constraints (but gave us a photopass for the gig).
 Instead he invited year 2 students to meet and photograph him at the soundcheck of The Cult’s Leeds University show a few days later.
 The band played a couple of extra songs for students Alex and Harry to allow them to get live shots, then Billy spent 15 mins chatting with the lads about life on the road, his guitars and growing up in Wythenshawe.